 Selection of Veterinary Technician and Public RepresentativesThe Program is responsible for providing the names, addresses, phone numbers, and email information of the public member and the veterinary technician by the date noted on the cover letter.
 Include brief background information on each individual.
 Confirming availability of both individuals is your responsibility.

 Where Do I Find the Self-Study Report?The self-study template can be found in the Accreditation Policies and Procedures of the AVMA CVTEA (P&P).
 Please keep in mind that this document is continuously updated.
 Programs are notified as updates occur (usually twice per year); however, when you begin to prepare your report, check with AVMA staff to confirm that you have the most recent version.
 The P&P is available online at www.avma.org, or a copy can be emailed to you.

 You may find it easier to use the electronic file for "fill-in-the-blank" purposes.
 An electronic copy can be requested by emailing Ms. Julie Horvath or calling her at 800/248-2862 ext.
 6624.

 How Many Copies?You will need to prepare five hard copies of your self-study report and one electronic copy (maximum file size the AVMA server can accept is 4 meg).

-Where Do I Send the Self-Study Report?Mail one hard copy of your report, along with a college catalog, to each of the evaluation team members by the deadline date on your cover letter.
+Where Do I Send the Self-Study Report?Mail one hard copy of your report to each of the evaluation team members by the deadline date on your cover letter.

-AVMA staff will provide you with the mailing addresses of the CVTEA and VMA team members as they are identified.
+AVMA staff will provide you with the mailing addresses of the CVTEA and state veterinarian team members as they are identified.
 Be sure to track your packages and notify AVMA staff to confirm that reports have been shipped.

 Electronic Copy of Self-Study ReportEmail an electronic copy of your self-study report.
 Microsoft Word is the preferred format for the narrative portion of your report.